A snapshot overview of schools in Kuala Lumpur that are considered (although not necessarily chosen) by English-speaking expat parents.

 Alice Smith School - Primary

-Founded in 1946 by Alice Fairfield-Smith who decided to home-school her daughter and based on a site twenty minutes from the senior school.
+Founded in 1946, by Alice Fairfield-Smith who decided to home-school her daughter.
+Based on a site twenty minutes from the senior school.
 Classes taught in English by 100 per cent overseas teachers.
-Shortlisted for two categories at the 2019 International School Awards, winning the Pastoral Initiative Award.
+Shortlisted for two categories at recent International School Awards, winning the Pastoral Initiative Award.
 Accredited by the Council of British Overseas Schools (COBIS).

 Alice Smith School - Secondary

-Grown into one of the most respected academic schools in Kuala Lumpur with an astounding 24 per cent of entrants scoring A* at A-Level in 2019.
+Grown into one of the most respected academic schools in Kuala Lumpur with a formidable 24 per cent of entrants scoring A* at A-Level in the last published results.
 All the teachers are from overseas as are 65 per cent of the students.
-Accredited by the Council of British International Schools (COBIS).
+Accredited by the Council of British International Schools (COBIS) with Patron's Accreditation, a founding member of the British International School in Asia (FOBIS) and a member of the Independent Schools Council (ISC).

 Australian International School

-Founded in 2000 and located in the MINES Resort City at the southern end of Kuala Lumpur.
-Students from over 40 different nationalities and academically successful achieving the best New South Wales Higher School Certificate results outside Australia.
+Founded in 2000 and located in the MINES Resort City, at the southern end of Kuala Lumpur.
+Students from over 40 different nationalities and academically very successful, achieving the best New South Wales Higher School Certificate results outside Australia.
 Accredited by the Council of International Schools (CIS) and now a ‘visible learning’ school.

 British International School

 Based in Petaling Jaya, Selangor and now on three campuses.
-Founded in 2009 and since 2018 part of the rapidly expanding Nord Anglia education group.
-Impressive A-Level results with 75 per cent gaining A*-B at A-Level in 2018.
-Accredited by the Council of British International Schools whilst under previous ownership.
+Founded in 2009 and since 2018, part of the rapidly expanding Nord Anglia education group.
+Impressive A-Level results with 75 per cent gaining A*-B at A-Level recently.
+Accredited by the Council of British International Schools (COBIS) whilst under previous ownership.

 elc International School